mwbowers/mwbowers.github.io/manuals/configuration/database-names.md

 Configuration sources provide values to the store in order of increasing priority as given by the integer value shown above.
 When two sources define a value for a single attribute of a database name, the source with higher priority has precedence over the attribute value defined by the lower priority source.

 An optional list of configuration files specified by parameter ``configFiles`` are loaded in the order in which they are given, but after the default JSON file (if specified) and before the Secrets (if specified).

+> Notice that a website's `appsettings.json` file can be used a source for database names.

 The Secrets used are those associated with the assembly of the type `<T>` passed to `PrepareNameStore<T>()`